balenair/balenair/docs/05-case-printing-and-assembly.md

 ![](https://raw.githubusercontent.com/balena-io-playground/balena-iaq/master/images/case_insulate_back.png)

-Printing tips: This piece has a good amount of surface area, so a skirt may be sufficient.
+Printing tips: This piece has a good amount of surface area on the bed, so a skirt may be sufficient.
 Printing characteristics: 31g/10.36m of filament; 3:42 print time.

+### Back
+The back of the unit provides protection and airflow for the sensors.
+All four pieces are held together by inserting four M3 x 40mm hex socket head screws through the back piece and attaching to the screw holes in the front piece.
+These screws should not thread into any piece other than the front - they should move freely until they hit the holes in the front.
+You may need to start the threading on the front piece by inserting a small wood screw and rotating it a few turns.

+Printing tips: This piece has a limited amount of bed surface area, so a brim is recommended.
+Printing characteristics: 28g/8.04m of filament; 4:44 print time.